MartaHa/commonTravelApp/README.md

 # commonTravelApp

-an app where drivers add their rides and passengers can book a seat for theirselves.
+An application made on a Java BootCamp.
+People register as drivers and passangers.
+Drivers add their rides and passengers can book a seat for theirselves.
-It's my first app - a scheme for the project I want to do in the next weeks - a taxi booking app that uses Google Api

-The app was created in the InteliJ IDEA and Spring Framework.
+The app was created in the IntelliJ IDEA and Spring Framework.
+For SQL operations I supported myself with MySQL Workbench

-I used:
+Technologies I used:
--BootStrap
+-BootStrap templates,
--Spring
+-Spring JPA,
--Spring Security
+-Spring Security,
--Thymeleaf
+-Thymeleaf,
--Spring Boot
+-Spring Boot,
--Hibernate
--MySQL
--Lombok
+-Hibernate,
+-MySQL,
+-Lombok,